DanySK/course-laboratory-of-software-systems/slides/content/21-ddd-intro/_index.md

 ## Fundamental Concepts of DDD
 ### (in a nutshell)

-1. Distill a large problem domain into **smaller sub-domains**.
+1. Distill a large problem domain into **smaller sub-domains**

-1. Identify the core sub-domains to reveal what is important.
+    * Identify the core sub-domains to reveal what is important
-    * The core domains are those of greater value to the business which requires more focus and time.
+    * The core domains are those of greater value to the business which requires more focus and time

-1. Collaborate with experts to discover an analysis model that will provide solutions to solve problems or reveal opportunities particularly in the core domain.
+1. Collaborate with experts to discover an analysis model that will provide solutions to solve problems (**knowledge crunching**)

-1. Use the same **ubiquitous language** to bind the analysis model to the code model.
+1. Use the same **ubiquitous language** to bind the analysis model to the code model

-1. Split the model into smaller models
-    * Enclose the model within a **boundary** to protect the models integrity.
+1. Enclose the model within a boundary to protect its integrity (**bounded context**)

-1. Keep a **context map** to understand the relationships of all models in play.
+1. Keep a **context map** to understand the relationships of all models in play

 ---

 ## DDD "Conceptual Space"

-{{< image src="ddd_conceptual_space.png" >}}
+{{< image src="assets/ddd_conceptual_space.png" >}}

 ---

+## The ability to recognize
-## Software Complexity
+# Software Complexity

-* **The ability to recognize complexity is a crucial design skill**
+## is a crucial design skill

+It allows to:
-    * It allows you to identify problems before you invest a lot of effort in them
+* identify problems before you invest a lot of effort in them...
-    * It allows you to make good choices among alternatives
+* make good choices among alternatives...
+---

+*A possible definition for*
+# Software Complexity

 * Complexity (C) is anything related to the structure of a software system that makes it hard to understand and modify the system